ember-learn/deprecation-app/content/ember/v3/deprecated-run-loop-and-computed-dot-access.md

 `computed.uniqBy`,
 `computed.uniq`.

-And here is the complete list of deprecated funcitons from `run`:
+And here is the complete list of deprecated functions from `run`:

 `run.backburner`,
 `run.begin`,